GregDuncan086/Command-and-Conquer-Fan-Page/README.md

 #### Navigation

 For the navbar I have used Bootstrap to create a responsive navbar.
-I have implemented the hamburger icon for mobile devices to be more user-friendly.

 #### Hero Image